Managing through change: A small professional association gains flexibility and freedom

-As a national nonprofit organization, the association provides evidence-based educational programs to nurse practitioners and advanced practice clinicians, hosting live events almost every month that are the association’s chief revenue source.
-Yet, even before the pandemic began, research showed the organization needed to keep pace with the demand for digital learning.
+As a national nonprofit organisation, the association provides evidence-based educational programmes to nurse practitioners and advanced practice clinicians, hosting live events almost every month that are the association’s chief revenue source.
+Yet, even before the pandemic began, research showed the organisation needed to keep pace with the demand for digital learning.
 Understanding the business landscape was key to implementing a successful technology solution.

 The executive director was also concerned about lost revenue opportunities.
 The association partnered with a learning management provider which claimed a large portion of the association’s revenue in exchange for hosting, producing and managing curated online events.
 She wanted to bring a learning management system (LMS) in-house so the association could maintain content that met needs continually assessed in clinical environs.

 The association needed tools that were simple to administer so users could build data and content collections without a steep learning curve.
-Because customizations would be complex and expensive to build and maintain, the organization employed a platform-as-a-service (PaaS) model and selected technologies that were built on or would integrate well with Salesforce, including:
+Because customisations would be complex and expensive to build and maintain, the organisation employed a platform-as-a-service (PaaS) model and selected technologies that were built on or would integrate well with Salesforce, including:

 This future-state picture was ready for implementation in spring 2020.
 But as the pandemic forced almost every business to pivot to new priorities, the association didn’t know when it might be feasible to host live events again — a change that could deeply impact revenue.